mhzed/blocking-promise-chain/README.md

     }

 Nothing wrong here, except that the next post starts only when previous post is finished.
 To keep server fully busy, we should maintain a queue of outstanding requests.
-So the code becomes:
+Using this module, code becomes:

     import {BlockingPromiseChain} from 'blocking-promise-chain';